 But slowly my passion for policing diminished.
 After experiencing years of bullying and harassment from certain colleagues, the daily risks and continued stress involved with police work took its toll.
 I requested medical leave.
 When the department failed to address my concerns—to take my complaints of abuse seriously—I felt I had no option but to leave permanently.
 I needed to find a safe place to feel worthy, seen and understood.
 My search for healing led me back to horses.

 With a long history of being a horse owner and rider, my plan unfolded.
-I moved my gelding, Shady, and mares, May and Babs, to my newly purchased farm, Anam Cara.
+I moved my gelding, Shady, and mares, May and Babs, to my newly purchased farm, Anam Cara Farm and Learning Center.
 From there I started planning a career in helping others make healthy lifestyle choices through the support of Equine Facilitated Wellness.

 Since resigning from the VPD, I have learned much about myself.
 Through listening to the stories of others and researching the causes and effects of PTSD, I discovered that what happened to me is common among First Responders.
 Although the reasons and experiences are varied, I now see how the accumulation of stress—whether through colleagues, the organization itself, or the actual job—is slow and insidious.
 I see how it invades one’s personal life, physical health and self-esteem.